pnocera/roo-code-memory-bank-mcp-server/docs/quick-setup.md

 - **Multiple projects**: Each project directory gets its own memory bank
 - **Backup**: Consider backing up your `memory-bank/` directories regularly
 - **Team usage**: Share memory bank files with your team for consistency
+- **Package caching**: npx/bunx will cache the package after first download for faster subsequent runs

 ---